-A dotted box shows that the data in that pile are shared or partly shared with external systems.
+A dotted box shows that the data in that pile are shared or partly shared with aan external system.

 When the data are in a relational database, a class corresponds to a table.
 Each file card corresponds to a record or row in the table.
 However, E/R diagrams are also very useful when data are not in a database.